Treat Bad Body Odor with Natural Remedies

 - 1 cup of boiled water (250 ml – 8.5 ounces)

-Let it cool, strain it and place it in a jar.
+Mix everything together and then let it cool, strain it and place it in a jar.
 Each day soak a cotton swab in the liquid and rub it on your underarms and your feet.

-Two homemade recipes that never fail to eliminate bad body odor are chlorophyll and green tea.
-The first recipe, chlorophyll, helps to detox the body and eliminate toxins.
+Two remedies that never fail to eliminate bad body odor are chlorophyll and green tea.
+The first one, chlorophyll, helps to detox the body and eliminate toxins.
 You can find it in capsule form at a health food store.
-Or a more natural option is to plant wheat on a tray, let it grow, cut the grass and then blend it into a smoothie.
+A more natural option is to plant wheat on a tray, let it grow, cut the grass and then blend it into a smoothie.